rogfrich/eleventy-base-blog/blog/my-first-blog.md

 ---
 This is my first blog post using NetlifyCMS!
 Hooray!

 The picture is a random one from [Lorem Picsum](https://picsum.photos).
+It changes each time you reload the page.

 Here is some random text from the [Cricket Ipsum](https://rogfrich.pythonanywhere.com) site I made a while ago.